Kimberly S. Engber, dean

 An ideal honors course is, at its core, an experiment.
 It boldly challenges assumptions about what we know and how we learn.
 It emphasizes rigor along with exploration, creativity and discovery.
 It should provoke students to engage actively in the learning process.
 It should empower students to participate in academic dialogue, solve real-world problems through research, and draw creative and compelling connections within and across disciplines.

-HNRS general education seminars explore interesting topics and engage students in discussion.
-These courses are offered by the Cohen Honors College, and topics change each semester.
-Students in the Cohen Honors College may enroll in these classes, and any student may enroll in one HNRS class (Honors form directory1)before applying to be a member of the college.
-Most HNRS courses fulfill general education requirements.
-Exceptions include HNRS 485 Honors Independent Research or Creative Activity, HNRS 486 Honors Collaborative Research and Creative Activity Seminar, HNRS 481N Internship, HNRS 410 Independent Study and HNRS 398 Travel Seminar.
+HNRS seminars explore interesting topics and engage students in discussion and/or in project-based learning.
+These courses are offered by the Cohen Honors College, and topics may change each semester depending on faculty interest and availability.
+Cohen Honors College students may enroll in HNRS seminars, and any student may request permission to enroll in one HNRS class (complete the course permission form in the Honors form directory1) before applying to be a member of the college.
+Many HNRS-prefix seminar courses fulfill general education requirements.

 “H” departmental honors courses such as PSY 111H, MATH 242H, ECON 201H or ID 300H fulfill general education, prerequisite or major requirements.
 They are offered by other academic departments and have the letter “H” following the course number and the word “Honors” in the title of the course.
 Sometimes these are separate classes designed specifically for students in the Honors College or the departmental honors track, and sometimes these courses are offered as a smaller section with special assignments within the regular section of the class.